mezis/donjon/README.md

 ### Connecting to an existing vault

+**Note**: please follow these steps _in order_.

+Download and install [Bittorrent Sync](http://www.bittorrent.com/sync/downloads).
+During install, let the software create a default sync directory (we won't use it).

 Create an (empty) directory where you want the vault to be synced.
-Tyhis can typically be `~/.donjon`.
+This can typically be `~/.donjon`.

-Download and install [Bittorrent Sync](http://www.bittorrent.com/sync/downloads).

 Ask a peer already using the vault you're interested in to provide you a "one time secret" for the shared vault directory.
 Add this to Bittorrent Sync, and